ARMmbed/mbed-client/docs/Introduction.md

         }
 ```

-**Note**: This API supports both non-secure and secure mode operations.
-For secure mode, you will also need to provide certificate, private key and server public key through the API.
+2. mbed Client supports both non-secure and secure mode operations.
+For secure mode, you need to provide a certificate, private key and server public key through the API.

-Create a secure mode operation as follows:
+To create a secure mode operation:

 ```
 #include "mbed-client/m2msecurity.h"